Treat your family to this delicious cherry french toast recipe. It’s a mostly make-ahead-able dish, too!

 - 10 slices Brioche bread

 - 5 Tablespoons butter, for frying

 - To make the Cherry Syrup: Sprinkle the sugar over bottom of a large saucepan over medium heat.
 Heat until the sugar begins to melt (1-2 minutes).
 Add the thawed cherries, lemon juice and cornstarch and cook, stirring occasionally, until clear and syrupy about 5-8 minutes.
 Remove from heat, remove half the cherries with a slotted spoon and coarsely chop.
 Set aside chopped cherries for use in the bread.
 Refrigerate the remaining whole cherries in syrup in an airtight container until required.

-- To Make the Vanilla Cream: In a medium saucepan over medium-high heat, bring the cream, milk, vanilla bean seeds (or paste) to a boil.
+- To Make the Vanilla Cream: In a medium saucepan over medium-high heat, bring the cream, milk, vanilla to a boil.
 Remove from heat and allow to stand for 5 minutes.
 Meanwhile, in a small bowl, whisk the egg yolks, sugar and cornstarch until smooth.
 Return the cream mixture to medium-high heat and return to just below boiling over medium-high heat.
 Remove from heat and very slowly (a drop at a time at first), add to the bowl with the yolk/sugar mixture while whisking continuously to combine.
 Continue until all the milk mixture is added and then return the whole mixture back to the saucepan and over medium heat, whisk continuously until thick (4-6 minutes).
 Remove from heat, transfer to a bowl and let cool for 10-15 minutes, then cover closely with plastic wrap and allow chill completely (30-40 minutes).
-Fold in the crème fraîche and refrigerate until required.
+Fold in the cream cheese and refrigerate until required.

 - To make the French Toast: Place cherry syrup in a saucepan over low heat to warm while you are making the french toast.